How to Extend Your Carpet’s Life

 Position mats, both inside and outside doors

 Every door in your house must have an outside mat made from a material that is strong enough to fight mud and other debris, and an inside mat that should have absorbing qualities in order to catch the moisture.
-Make sure you clean the outside mat regularly, because in a muddy day, it won’t catch much of the dirt if it is already dirty – it can even make things worse.
+Make sure you clean the outside mat regularly because, on a muddy day, it won’t catch much of the dirt if it is already dirty – it can even make things worse.
 The inside mat should be small and light enough to let you regularly wash it in your washing machine.

 Vacuum your carpets frequently